 Prepare a frying station by lining a baking sheet with paper towels and place a cooling rack on top.
 Once the oil comes to temperature, grab one end of a tortilla with a pair of heat-safe tongs and have a metal fork on hand.
 Dip 1/3 of the tortilla into the hot oil and hold it flat down into the oil with the fork.
-Use your tongs to fold the opposite half of the tortilla, forming the taco shape.
-Once the one half is crisp and hard, carefully flip the shell submerging the other half into the oil, holding that end down with your fork to preserve the gap in the shell.
+Use your tongs to fold the opposite half of the tortilla towards you, forming the taco shape.
+Once the submerged half is crisp and stiff, carefully flip the shell, submerging the other half into the oil, and holding that end down with your fork to preserve the gap in the shell.
 The entire process should only take 30-40 seconds.

 Once the shell is hard and crisp, transfer it to your prepared cooling station and sprinkle with salt.
 Repeat with the remaining shells.

-To assemble, layer the taco shells with avocado, corn, pork, salsa verde, and top with queso fresco and pickled onions.
-Squeeze fresh lime juice over each taco just before eating.
+To assemble, layer the taco shells with pork, avocado, corn, salsa verde, and top with queso fresco and pickled onions.
+Squeeze fresh lime juice over each taco just before devouring.
 Enjoy!!